pythseq/gigadb-website/docs/SETUP.md

 GIGADB_BOX=centos
 ```

-If running on Mac OS X, and wants to connect to the ftp-server vagrant box, the
+If running on Mac OS X, and you want to connect to the ftp-server vagrant box,
-following would help too:
+the following would help too:
 ```
 GIGADB_ON_MACOSX=true
 ```